Nike-Inc/cerberus-cli/README.md

 <a name="configuration"></a>
 ## Configuration
-In addition to setting `CERBERUS_URL` and `CERBERUS_REGION` environment variables for authentication, you can set your preferred editor with the `CERBERUS_EDITOR` environment variable for use with the `file edit` command.
+In addition to setting `CERBERUS_URL` and `CERBERUS_REGION` environment variables for authentication, you can set your preferred editor with the `CERBERUS_EDITOR` environment variable for use with the `file edit` and `secret edit` commands.
 Some good editors to use are `atom`, `subl`, and `code`, provided these shell commands are installed.

 <a name="configuration-autocomplete"></a>
 ### Bash Completion